-I was born in Saigon, Vietnam right before the fall of Saigon and emigrated to America at the age of five with a family of two parents, six daughters, a blind grandmother, and a whole bunch of other people on a boat.
+I was born in Saigon, Vietnam right before the fall of Saigon and emigrated to America at the age of five with a family of two parents; six daughters; a blind grandmother; and a whole bunch of other people on a boat.
 We lived in two refugee camps on islands off of Malaysia for nearly a year before arriving in America.
-Thanks to my aunt and her missionary husband, we got sponsored by a Baptist church in the deep south.
+Thanks to my aunt and her missionary husband, my family got sponsored by a Baptist church in the deep south.

-My family and I walked to church twice a week every week for several years as a way to express our heartfelt gratitude for their sponsorship.
-At home, our mom raised us according to her Buddhist principles while embracing who God is.
+We walked to church twice a week every week for several years as a way to express our heartfelt gratitude for their sponsorship.
+At home, our mom raised us according to her Buddhist values while embracing who God is.
 We’d been adjusting to life in America for three years when my parents divorced.
 My sisters and many cousins were my friends, playmates and rivals.